Rpoddar1953/Interactive-Lab-Hub/Lab 3/README.md

 *Include videos or screencaptures of both the system and the controller.*

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)
+We tested our system with Snigdha Singhania and Anu Deodhar.

 Answer the following: